 How You Get a Diagnosis

 Early detection of recurrent colorectal cancer raises the odds that it can be cured.
-Most of the time, your doctor will discover you've got it when you see him for one of your regular follow-up visits after your treatment for your original cancer is over.
+Most of the time, your doctor will discover you've got it when you see them for one of your regular follow-up visits after your treatment for your original cancer is over.

 During these checkups, which usually happen every 3 to 6 months, your doctor will do a physical exam and an endoscopy of your colon at regular intervals.
 During an endoscopy, your doctor puts a small flexible tube with a light and camera into your colon to examine it.